SDU-eScience/SDUCloudDoc/docs/source/index.rst

 Auditing/Monitoring
 -------------------

 All subcomponents produces logs and audit trails.
+Filebeat/Logstash automatically collects all log files and their data are imported into Elastic Search (ELK-stack).
+The presentation tool used to present the logs is "Kibana".

-Automated monitoring of security and performance incidents to detect anomalous activity or behaviour.

-Automated escalation process including blocking of users or subcomponent if threat or odd behaviour is detected.
+Automated monitoring of security and performance incidents to detect anomalous activity or behaviour including an automated escalation process including blocking of users or subcomponent if threat or odd behaviour is detected.